 In the book, Anderson and Sally explain that basketball is a strong-links sport and soccer (ahem, football) is a weak-links sport.
 What they mean by this is that in basketball, you want to improve your star players because there are so few people on the team that you just need to pass the ball to the top people.

-‘Hypothetically, if a sales rep is averaging 70% of their quota attainment month on month, it’s clear you can get them to 100%’, Ben explained.
-‘People are doing it every single month.
-Whereas the top quarter, say they average 200%, it's debatable how much further improvement is possible.
-So that's why it seemed like an efficient approach to use.’
+"Hypothetically, if a sales rep is averaging 70 percent of their monthly quota attainment, it’s clear you can get them to 100 percent," Ben explained.
+"People are doing it every single month.
+In the case of the top quarter, averaging 200 percent, it's debatable how much further improvement is possible.
+So that's why it seemed like an efficient approach to use."

 There’s a more human side to the approach, too.
 ‘I think if there are people struggling, then providing the coaching, the deal strategy, and the training they need to grow into better salespeople is likely going to be a good idea.’

 How to improve your lowest performers: Ben’s story

 At the beginning of 2017, HubSpot made some sweeping changes to its business model.
 It went truly multi-product, meaning there was a great deal of change to the products and services its sales reps needed to sell.
 For Ben, this meant pulling up his management socks.